top of page

 On January 10, 2024, our patron, Delegate Patrick Hope (D-1), introduced into the Virginia House of Delegates two bills on behalf of VA4PA.

-• HB513 calls for insurance coverage for the diagnosis and treatment of PANS/PANDAS.
+• HB513 called for insurance coverage for the diagnosis and treatment of PANS/PANDAS.
 The bill was "tabled" by the House Labor & Commerce Subcommittee on Feb.
 6, 2024, with a public commitment to expedite the mandatory state review. more>>

-• HB514 extends the sunset of the Governor's Advisory Council on PANDAS/PANS to 2028.
+• HB514 extended the sunset of the Governor's Advisory Council on PANDAS/PANS to 2028.
 The bill passed in the Senate on Feb.
 26, 2024, in a unanimous, bipartisan vote and is headed to the Governor for signature to become law. more>>

 Click here to watch our HB513 hearing testimonials.